gongdn/CarND-Traffic-Sign-Classifier-Project-master/writeup_proj2_submit.md

 You're reading it! and here is a link to my [project code](https://github.com/gongdn/CarND-Traffic-Sign-Classifier-Project-master)

 ###Data Set Summary & Exploration
 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
 The code for this step is contained in the [2] code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:

-Number of training examples = 34799
-Number of validdation examples = 4410
-Number of testing examples = 12630
-Image data shape = (32, 32, 3)
-Number of classes = 43

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the [165] code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing the count and luminance characteristics of each class of signs.
-Also it plots randomly picked four traffic sign images from each classe of signs.

-![alt text][train_ori/
-###Data Set Summary & Exploration
-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
-The code for this step is contained in the [2] code cell of the IPython notebook.